micmejia/bible-dump/NKJV/Romans/Rom 11.md

 For if the firstfruit _is_ holy, the lump _is_ also _holy;_ and if the root _is_ holy, so _are_ the branches.

 ###### 17
-And if some of the branches were broken off, and you, being a wild olive tree, were grafted in among them, and with them became a partaker of the root and [^d]fatness of the olive tree,
+And if some of the branches were broken off, and you, being a wild olive tree, were grafted in among them, and with them became a partaker of the root and fatness of the olive tree,

 ###### 18
 do not boast against the branches.
 But if you do boast, _remember that_ you do not support the root, but the root _supports_ you.